Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Discrete Calder on--Zygmund operators

 The Riesz transforms arise naturally from the Poisson semigroup and its connection to the Laplacian.
 That is, if we let $P_yf(x)$ be the convolution of the function $f$ with the Poisson kernel $p(\cdot\, , y)$ as in \eqref{PoissonK}, then in fact,

-With this interpretation the Riesz transforms can be defined in a variety of analytic and geometric settings, including manifolds, Lie groups, and Wiener space.
-We briefly recall here the Gundy--Varopoulos \cite{GV79} representation of $R^{(k)}$, referring the reader to \cite{Ban} for details and applications.
-Let $B_t$ be the standard Brownian motion in the upper half-space $\R_{+}^{d+1}$ and $\tau$ its exit time.
+With this interpretation, the Riesz transforms can be defined in a variety of analytic and geometric settings, including manifolds, Lie groups, and Wiener space.
+We briefly recall here the Gundy--Varopoulos \cite{GV79} representation of $R^{(k)}$, referring the reader to \cite{Ban86, Ban} for details and applications.
+Let $B_t$ be the standard Brownian motion in the upper half-space $\R_{+}^{d+1}$ starting at the point $(0, y)$ and $\tau$ its exit time.
 Consider the conditional expectations operators